UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 - The DNS suffix for public IP addresses by default will be `azurestack.external` unless you change it to `azure.ukcloud.com`

-## Overview of the ARM Template deployment process for Azure Stack using Service Principal Name (SPN) authentication
+## Overview of the ARM Template deployment process for Azure Stack Hub using Service Principal Name (SPN) authentication

 1. Declare your variables accordingly.

-2. Create your Azure Stack environment.
+2. Create your Azure Stack Hub environment.

-3. Log in to your Azure Stack *Subscription* with Service Principal Name (SPN)
+3. Log in to your Azure Stack Hub *Subscription* with Service Principal Name (SPN)

 4. Check if Resource Group exits and create one if it does not.